agential-ai/agential/CONTRIBUTING.md

 First install [anaconda](https://docs.anaconda.com/free/anaconda/install/windows/) and add to path by going to advanced system settings.
 Then, launch cmd.

-Make sure to install 'make' if it's not installed on your computer.
-Please follow this [article](https://earthly.dev/blog/makefiles-on-windows/),if `make` is not installed .
+Ensure you have `make`. if it's not installed on your computer, Please follow this [article](https://earthly.dev/blog/makefiles-on-windows/).

 Use the following command to create a conda environment `discussion-agents` with Python version 3.10.13.
 Any Python version above 3.9 is viable.